ls-daily-projects/applied_javascript_sprint/README.md

 1. What is the DOM?

+The Document Object Model.

 2. What is an event?

+One implementation of the observer pattern.
+Handles 1-n relationships really well.

 3. What is an event listener?

+The function called when an event fires.

 4. Why would we convert a NodeList into an Array?

+You want those array methods, don't ya?

 5. What is a component?

+A suitcase word that means a lot of things to a lot of people.
+Here, I guess it means a JS "class" responsible for the view.

 ### Git Set up